Technical

 In the workplace, Type D individuals might be more prone to stress and burnout due to their high levels of emotional distress and tendency to suppress their feelings.
 They may also find it challenging to form close relationships with colleagues, which can impact team dynamics.

-Pros and Cons of Hiring Type D personality
+Pros and Cons of Hiring Type D Personality

 Type D personality too comes with a range of good traits along with the bad.
 In a healthy and secure working environment, these individuals tend to perform their best and contribute meaningfully.
 Here's how hiring a type D personality can affect your workplace dynamics: